erindb/disease-whybot/README.md

 The file `log_data.php` contains the initial logic to log data.

-Navigating to `http://localhost:8000/log_data.php?input={%22some%22:%20%22data%22}&userid=erindb` will log `{"some": "data"}` to the file `erindb.txt`.
+Navigating to `http://localhost:8000/log_data.php?input={%22some%22:%20%22data%22}&userid=erindb` will log `{"some": "data"}` to the file `data/erindb.txt`.
 If the file exists, it will append.
 If the file does not exist, it will be created.

+There's an ajax call inside the experiment now to incrementally log data always all the time.

 ## To Do List

 * conjunctions, disjunctions, negation
     - e.g. "eats too much and doesn't listen to her doctor or maybe has some precondition"
-* run without turk and save data incrementally
-* implement sliders